sendgrid/docs/content/docs/glossary/autoresponder.md

 </call-out>

-More information about autoresponders can be found [here](https://en.wikipedia.org/wiki/Autoresponder).
+More information about affffutoresponders can be found [here](https://en.wikipedia.org/wiki/Autoresponder).